Early Stage Barathu Playable RaceTweet

-Early Stage Barathu Race
+Early Stage Barathu

-Early stage barathus are Medium Aberrations.
+Size & Type Early stage barathus are Medium Aberrations.

-An early stage barathu’s body is mutable and can adapt to many different situations.
+Early Stage Adaptation An early stage barathu’s body is mutable and can adapt to many different situations.
 Once every 1d4 rounds as a swift action, an early stage barathu can reshape its body and adjust its chemistry to gain one of the following qualities.
 The adaptation lasts until the beginning of the early stage barathu’s next turn.
 Unlike more mature barathus, early stage barathus are not generally capable of more complex adaptations.

 - Upper limb re nements enable the barathu to add an additional amount of damage to melee attacks equal to its Strength modi er.